 If I am interested in knowing more about a Transitional License who can I contact?

 You can contact the Coordinator of Assessment and Licensing at 731-661-5523 or Coordinator of Teacher Education at 731-661-5391.
-Transitional Licensure packet can be picked up at Union University in the Teacher Education Program suite or mailed to your address.
+Transitional Licensure packet can be picked up at Union University in the Educator Preparation Program suite or mailed to your address.
 Feel free to visit other Union University websites for more information: